jasongardnerlv/jernl/README.md

 Create a directory, such as "jernl", in your Sublime Text installation's _Packages_ subdirectory.
 Place the contents of this project in this directory.

+_note:_ The syntax highlighting relies on the use of the Sunburst color theme in Sublime.
+If using another theme, the colors may not appear ideal.
+YMMV

 ##Configuration
 Open Sublime Text's User Settings, and add the setting __jernl-dir__.
 Set the value to the absolute path of a directory you would like to use for your jernl files.